HollandTS/CanvasToImages/README.md

 Next up:

-Adding layers, multiple overlays, new settings tabs, much more to come. stay tuned
+Adding layers, multiple overlays, new settings tabs, much more to come. stay tuned, 'Apply canvas to images'  is currently limited to just a pasted overlay. next update it can be pressed anytime, with any change :).